awoojs/awoo/API.md

 A plugin should return a function or an array of tuples (pairs of two).
 You should only return an array if you need to hook into multiple points of the build process.
-The default position in the build chain is after building, but before writing to disk.
+The default position in the build chain is after reading, but before writing to disk.
 This should be enough for most plugins.

 Hooking into multiple points would look like this: